Rayf Shiell - Optical Physics Group, Trent University

 So what then is 'chemical energy'?
 Or 'nuclear energy'?
 Or 'sound energy'...?

-Amazingly, each of these energies comprise only kinetic and/or potential energies, but are generally from those of their microscopic constituents.
+Amazingly, each of these energies are made up from only kinetic and potential energies, but are generally due to microscopic constituents.
 For example, take chemical energy.
 We may recall from my last post that 1 kg of hydrogen gas releases about 140 MJ of energy when it burns in air.

 So the kinetic energy of all the electrons and nuclei in unburnt hydrogen and unreacted oxygen added to the potential energy due to all forces between these electrons and nuclei give the initial energy of the reactants (the unburnt hydrogen and unreacted oxygen).